6502ts/6502.ts/doc/cpu.md

 ## Interrupts

-Interrupt dispatch is implemented and software interrupts via BRK work.
-Hardware interrupts are currently missing.
+Interrupts are fully implemented.
 RDY halts the CPU during all cycles (the silicon does so only during read cycles).

 ## Tests